Recipients honored at Greene County Conservation District awards ceremony

 In a release issued by the Conservation District, Director Lisa Snider said this award is given to local farms that have shown substantial improvements to their operations by committing to the use of conservation practices that are intended to improve soil and water quality.

-“The farming operation has implemented numerous federal, state and local programs and practices intended to improve soil and water quality,” said Snider in the release.
+“The farming operation has implemented numerous federal, state and local programs and practices intended to improve soil and water quality,” said Snider.
 “Their years of implementing farming practices that protect our natural resources were leading factors in being selected for this award.”

 Snider said he was recognized for his outstanding speaking skills at the county speaking contest with his speech entitled “Energy: Preserve, Not Replace.”
 During the 2021 speaking contest year, he advanced through the county and area rounds and placed first in the regional Conservation Speaking contest.